 Stasis Theory–A Mini-Module: An introduction to an ancient invention strategy that is still quite useful and relevant today.
 The mini-module includes an article, “Stasis Theory: Finding Common Ground and Asking Pertinent Questions,” plus scenarios, activities, and a brief writing assignment.
 Update: Modifying Stasis Theory for the Classroom.

-New!—The Classical Pattern of Persuasion–This introduces the Roman six-part speech as a flexible and more effective alternative to the essay organization formulas that students are often taught.
+The Classical Pattern of Persuasion–This introduces the Roman six-part speech as a flexible and more effective alternative to the essay organization formulas that students are often taught.
 It presents the Classical pattern as a chart, a series of questions for the writer, and as a series of questions for a critical reader.
 The Latin terms are included, but not emphasized.

 Enthymemes!: This post explains Aristotle’s concept of logos in terms of its basic element, the enthymeme or “rhetorical syllogism.”

 The Roman Six-Part Speech as an Essay: This post offers the Roman six-part speech as an alternative form to the five-paragraph essay.
 It contains questions that can be used to analyze articles and op-ed pieces as well as generative questions that students can use to plan essays.
 See also the mini-module, The Classical Pattern of Persuasion.

 Descriptive Outlining and Arrangement: This post is a follow-up on the previous one that applies Ken Bruffee’s practice of descriptive outlining to look at the organizational structure of three related op-ed pieces.